Fiskoal/less-darker/README.md

 Less Darker is licensed under the BSD-3-Clause license.
 See our [LICENSE](https://github.com/less-darker/less-darker/blob/main/LICENSE).

 ## Contribute and Develop
-Once I have a working version of this that both IronMace and myself are happy with, I will document contribution guidelines and open contributions!
+Once we have a working version of this that both IronMace and myself are happy with, we will document contribution guidelines and open contributions!

 ## Screenshots
 Screenshots available soon!